 Across the nation, 2% of homebuyers searched to move into Lake San Marcos from outside metros.

-Los Angeles homebuyers searched to move into Lake San Marcos more than any other metro followed by San Francisco and Washington.
+Los Angeles homebuyers searched to move into Lake San Marcos more than any other metro followed by San Francisco and Raleigh.

 Where are people from Lake San Marcos moving to?

-Phoenix was the most popular destination among Lake San Marcos homebuyers followed by Las Vegas and Portland.
+Portland was the most popular destination among Lake San Marcos homebuyers followed by Las Vegas and Boise.

 This data does not reflect actual moves.
 The latest migration analysis is based on a sample of about two